 According to a survey of SEO consultants Sydney, reviews are ranked number five in importance when it comes to a business landing a top spot in the local pack.
 The amount and quality of your reviews send a signal to Google on the authenticity and authority of your business.

 The ranking signals for local results puts reviews at a 13% influence when it comes to landing top SERP results.
+(Always use a rank tracking tool like Linkio and similar to follow your positions on the SERPs)

 Additionally, you should not ignore getting reviews on sites other than Google.
 Take a look at the results for bakeries in Orlando again: